Pop Culture Madness!

 Norway knighted a penguin this year.
 He is the mascot and Colonel-in-Chief of the Norwegian Royal Guard, and his full name is Sir Nils Olav II.

-The highest score ever done in a video game was on a ROM of a cancelled Garfield game for the Atari 2600, by Tom Duncan on June 19 2008, the score was 23,418,862,404,272,676,864 points.
+The highest score that was ever done in a video game was on a ROM of a canceled Garfield game for the Atari 2600, by Tom Duncan on June 19, 2008; the score was 23,418,862,404,272,676,864 points.

-Lindsay Lohan tied with Lindsay Lohan for the worst actress Razzie award for both her roles in the movie I Know Who Killed Me.
+Lindsay Lohan tied with Lindsay Lohan for the Worst Actress Razzie award for both her roles in the movie I Know Who Killed Me.

 George Eyser, an American gymnast with a wooden leg, won six medals, including three gold, in a single day at the 1904 Olympics.
 He was the only Olympian to have competed with a prosthetic limb for the next 100 years, until 2008.